 This post is part of a sponsored series recounting the incredible experience I had with Capella University’s MSN program in the FlexPath learning format as a sponsored student.
 Join me as I take you through my MSN journey, which commenced in 2017 and concluded 17 months later — just seven days before the arrival of my son.
 Together, we’ll explore my FlexPath experience and how it empowered me to achieve my educational goals amidst the beautiful chaos of life.
-If you want to check out all of the blog posts from my journey, click here [link coming soon].
+If you want to check out all of the blog posts from my journey, click here.
 Let’s dive in! 🌟📚

 msn in nursing education first class